Sunrise Over the Taj: Our Stay at Agra’s Best Rooftop Hotel

 The service throughout our stay was very positive in general.

 As with much of what we encountered in India, the staff here seemed ready and willing to go above and beyond, and were super friendly.
-We cannot fault them.

 ⪢ The Location

-As already mentioned, Lucky Guesthouse is only a short 5 minute rickshaw ride from the West Gate of the Taj Mahal.
-You can walk it in 20 minutes too.
+As already mentioned, Lucky Guesthouse is only a short 5-minute rickshaw ride from the West Gate of the Taj Mahal.
+You can walk it in 20 minutes, too.

-The location in and around the hotel sadly leaves a lot to be desired though.
 The road outside was pretty chaotic, even with the cars missing due to the traffic restriction.

-With so many rickshaws and scooters, it is hard to imagine cars on it anyway!
-It was fairly tight, very dusty, dirty, and of course accompanied by the constant sound of honking.
+It was fairly tight, very dusty, dirty, and of course, accompanied by the constant sound of honking.
 24/7 honking.
 Non-stop!

-The area itself is very impoverished and we saw lots of stray dogs, garbage, sewage and even dead rats at almost every turn.
+The area itself is very impoverished, and we saw lots of stray dogs, garbage, sewage, and even dead rats at almost every turn.

-Several people were sleeping in doorways close to the hotel too.
-At first it felt intimidating and overwhelming, although after we settled down in the hotel and had our first shower in 4 days we felt much better (more on why that was here).
+At first, it felt intimidating and overwhelming, although after we settled down in the hotel and had our first shower in 4 days, we felt much better (more on why that was here).

 If you would like to see more of the surrounding area of the hotel, check out our walking tour video.